Are you taking walk ins for the COVID-19 vaccines?

 What are the ingredients in COVID-19 vaccines?

-The two COVID-19 vaccines currently available in the United States do not contain eggs, preservatives, or latex.
+The three COVID-19 vaccines currently available in the United States do not contain eggs, preservatives, or latex.
 For a full list of ingredients, please see each vaccine’s Fact Sheet for Recipients and Caregivers:

 Pfizer-BioNTech COVID-19 vaccine